-Key takeaways from Irish leader Michael Martin’s visit with Donald Trump
+Key takeaways from Irish leader Micheal Martin’s visit with Donald Trump

 Trump once again used ‘Palestinian’ as an insult against his rivals, while describing Ireland’s housing crisis as ‘good’.

-The prime minister of Ireland, Michael Martin, is the latest European leader to visit United States President Donald Trump during his second term in the White House.
+The prime minister of Ireland, Micheal Martin, is the latest European leader to visit United States President Donald Trump during his second term in the White House.

 But the occasion was a markedly light-hearted one: to hold receptions and events in advance of St Patrick’s Day, a popular Irish holiday held each year on March 17.